-AHEPA, Leland House and Fannie Norwood Seniors
+AHEPA and Leland House Seniors

 AHEPA are low income apartments that we connect with 4 times a year.
 Each visit we touch the lives of 20 to 27 residents.
-We do various activities throughout the year: the United Daughters of the Confederacy talked about the role of women during the Civil War, we had a travelog to Scotland and Ireland along with an ice cream social, we do outings to various places around the area, we have provided pizza lunch and trivia contests.
-We also have an annual Christmas party and cookies swap with Slightly Off Key Stringalongs playing Christmas Carols and we provide a gift for each resident in attendance.
+We do various activities throughout the year: the United Daughters of the Confederacy talked about the role of women during the Civil War; we had a travelog to Scotland and Ireland along with an ice cream social; we do outings to various places around the area; we have provided pizza lunch and trivia contests.
+We also have an annual Christmas party and cookies swap with Slightly Off Key Stringalongs playing Christmas carols, and we provide a gift for each resident in attendance.